infumap/infumap/docs/deployment/secure.md

 ### Deploy A New Server Instance

   - Select "Cloud Compute".
-  - Select "AMD High performance" (you will find the extra cost over the lower end CPU has good ROI for faster image operations).
+  - Select an instance type.
+Suggest not using "Regular Cloud Compute" - you will find the marginal extra cost for higher CPU performance has good ROI for faster image operations.
-  - Select a location close to you.
+  - Select a location close to you. https://wondernetwork.com/pings is a good resource for checking ping times.
-  - Select "Upload ISO".
+  - Select "Debian 12", or for the extra paranoid "Upload ISO".
-    - Use the Debian installation ISO directly from the Debain website rather than an image supplied by Vultr.
-Two reasons:
+    - Two reasons you may want to use the Debian installation ISO directly from the Debain website rather than an image supplied by Vultr:
-      - We can be more sure it is more trustworthy.
+      - You can be more sure it is more trustworthy.
       - There won't be any unexpected non-standard configuration.
-    - Past in the URL to the latest debian net install ISO.
+    - Paste in the URL to the latest debian net install ISO.
 You can find a link to that on this page: https://www.debian.org/distrib/netinst .
 At the time of writing, this was: https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-12.1.0-amd64-netinst.iso
-  - Select the $6/mo server size.
+  - Select the server size.
+Suggest $6/mo is good enough for most personal use.
   - Disable auto-backup (Infumap manages backups for you).
   - Disable IPv6.
   - Enter a host name to align with the domain you will use.
 This may include a subdomain.